 Why more immigration?

-There are several reasons to allow more immigration, appealing to our self-interest, our altruism, and our understanding of human rights and liberty.
+Reasons to allow more immigration include self-interest, altruism, and supporting human rights and liberty.

 Black Swan Immigrants

 Some immigrants have created life-changing companies, some of them mentioned above.
 However, we’ve denied entrance to many other potential immigrants.
 What companies and products have these would-be-immigrants not created because they lack similar opportunities at home?
 What if someone in Ghana, India, or China, with the right education or opportunity, has a cure for cancer or aging, or an invention that can turn salt water into drinking water economically?

 What life-changing or life-saving inventions are we missing out on because of an immigrant who is not here?